BoltzExchange/boltz-client/docs/configuration.md

 # Custom referral ID to use when creating swaps
 referralId = "my-referral"

+# Threshold used to merge persisted Liquid wallet updates.
+Set to 0 to disable.
+# walletMergeThreshold = 100

 [LIGHTNING]
 # Default fee limit in ppm for lightning payments.
 Can be overridden on a per-swap basis.
 routingFeeLimitPpm = 2500